Understanding the Comprehensive National Cybersecurity Initiative

-Cybercrimes are predicted to cost the world $6 trillion by 2021, posing a serious threat to both businesses and governments alike costing companies an estimated $450 billion a year.1 To help keep our digital infrastructure secure, the White House has developed the Comprehensive National Cybersecurity Initiative (CNCI).
+Cybercrimes are predicted to cost the world $6 trillion by 2021, posing a serious threat to both businesses and governments alike.1 To help keep our digital infrastructure secure, the White House has developed the Comprehensive National Cybersecurity Initiative (CNCI).
 The initiative is designed to marshal the strength of the U.S. government in partnership with private interests to develop the cutting-edge methods needed to protect our digital infrastructure.
 If you’re currently enrolled in a cybersecurity degree program—or you already work in the cybersecurity field—understanding the CNCI is essential.
 It establishes a framework for maintaining cybersecurity throughout the U.S. government, providing guidelines and goals that local governments and private companies can use to boost their own digital security.

 You can improve cybersecurity by consolidating external access points to data.
 Limiting pathways—and ensuring all access points are governed with the same care—limits the ways a hacker can enter your network.